• Skip to primary navigation

 Always remember that a VPN marketing a no log policy is blowing a lot of hot air.
 It’s simply not true.

-I’m tempted to recommend you to avoid any VPNs that claim they don’t log user data, but…
+I’m tempted to recommend you avoid any VPN provider that claims they don’t log user data, but…

 …that would pretty much eliminate all of them!